-In the Department of Linguistics and Technical Communication, our focus is ensuring that you receive the proper training and knowledge to have a successful career or to pursue a graduate degree.
+In the Department of Linguistics, our focus is ensuring that you receive the proper training and knowledge to have a successful career or to pursue a graduate degree.
 The curriculum allows you to immerse yourself in the study of language and understand its structure, use, design and application.

 Our faculty members, in addition to being outstanding teachers, are active researchers who share a common interest in language structure and its use.
 They've studied:

-The Linguistics and Technical Communication Colloquium Series will give you an opportunity to meet top researchers in the field and gain new perspectives.
+The Linguistics Colloquium Series will give you an opportunity to meet top researchers in the field and gain new perspectives.
 You can also discuss the latest trends in language as a member of the Student Linguistics Association of North Texas organization.

-Our department is a pioneer in its area because of our interdisciplinary approach to linguistics and technical communication.
+Our department is a pioneer in its area because of our interdisciplinary approach to linguistics.
 This helps us to develop new solutions for real-world application in local and international community outreach programs.